 Forms of steganography have been used for centuries and include almost any technique for hiding a secret message in an otherwise harmless container.
 For example, using invisible ink to hide secret messages in otherwise inoffensive messages; hiding documents recorded on microdot -- which can be as small as 1 millimeter in diameter -- on or inside legitimate-seeming correspondence; and even by using multiplayer gaming environments to share information.

-In modern digital steganography, data is first encrypted by the usual means and then inserted, using a special algorithm, into redundant (that is, provided but unneeded) data that is part of a particular file format such as a JPEG image.
-Think of all the bits that represent the same color pixels repeated in a row.
-By applying the encrypted data to this redundant data in some random or nonconspicuous way, the result will be data that appears to have the "noise" patterns of regular, nonencrypted data.
-A trademark or other identifying symbol hidden in software code is sometimes known as a watermark.
+In modern digital steganography, data is first encrypted or obfuscated in some other way and then inserted, using a special algorithm, into data that is part of a particular file format such as a JPEG image, audio or video file.
+The secret message can be embedded into ordinary data files in many different ways.
+One technique is to hide data in bits that represent the same color pixels repeated in a row in an image file.
+By applying the encrypted data to this redundant data in some inconspicuous way, the result will be an image file that appears identical to the original image but that has "noise" patterns of regular, unencrypted data.